Preservation at Historic New England is carried out by two staff teams: Property Care and Preservation Services.

-The Property Care team at Historic New England is responsible for the ongoing assessment, maintenance and preservation of the organization’s thirty-six historic properties.
+The Property Care team at Historic New England is responsible for the ongoing assessment, maintenance, and preservation of the organization’s historic properties.
 Property Care staff are organized by region and scope of work.
 Regional preservation managers and landscape managers work closely with staff at each of the historic sites to coordinate routine maintenance as well as preservation work and special projects.
 The organization also maintains its own preservation carpentry crew and workshop.
-Our approach to preservation projects are captured in a series of white papers.
+Our approach to preservation projects is captured in a series of white papers.

 Frequently Asked Questions

 Didn't see your question here?
 Check out additional Frequently Asked Questions on our Older or Historic Home page.